-26. Repeal of by-laws
+24. Repeal of by-laws

-The provisions of any by-laws previously promulgated by the municipality or by any of the disestablished municipalities now incorporated in the municipality, are hereby repealed as far as they relate to matters provided for in this by-law.
+The provisions of any by-laws previously promulgated by the municipality or by any of the disestablished municipalities now incorporated in the municipality, are hereby repealed as far as they relate to matters provided for in this by-law, and insofar as it has been made applicable to the municipality by the authorisation for the execution of powers and functions in terms of section 84(3) of the Local Government: Municipal Structures Act, Act 117 of 1998.

-27. Short title and commencement
+25. Short title and commencement

-This By-law shall be known as the Public Amenities By-law, and commences on the date of publication thereof in the Provincial Gazette.
+This By-law may be cited as the Public Amenities By-law, and commences on the date of publication thereof in the Provincial Gazette.